00Ganesh-Gaddhe00/LLD-3/notes2.md

      because the hooks functionality will be based on the component instances and their side effects, state and data

-* useStranstion : when two states are causing renders at same event and one is heavytime to update by using transition hook we ca useTransition helps in managing transitions by allowing you to mark certain state updates as transitions.
+* useStranstion : when two states are causing renders at same event and one is heavytime to update by using transition hook we can useTransition helps in managing transitions by allowing you to mark certain state updates as transitions.
 This way, React can prioritize urgent updates (like user input) and handle non-urgent updates (like data fetching or rendering complex lists) in the background.